MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 ## Update scene/project settings in Unity

-After updating to [Unity 2018 LTS](https://unity3d.com/unity/qa/lts-releases) or Unity 2019+, it is recommended to update particular settings in Unity for optimal results on the device.
+After updating to [Unity 2018 LTS](https://unity3d.com/unity/qa/lts-releases) or Unity 2019+, it's recommended that you update particular settings in Unity for optimal results on the device.
 These settings are outlined in detail under **[Recommended settings for Unity](Recommended-settings-for-Unity.md)**.

 It should be reiterated that the [.NET scripting back-end](https://docs.unity3d.com/Manual/windowsstore-dotnet.html) is being deprecated in Unity 2018 and *removed* in Unity 2019.
 Developers should strongly consider switching their project to [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html).